SAND-Lab/MEA-NAP/docs/meanap-methods.rst

    * - .. figure::  imgs/nMod.png

           Number of modules
      - Number of subsets of nodes into which the network can be decomposed, where nodes in each subset are more densely connected to each other than to nodes in other subsets.
-Calculated based on Brandes et al. (2008).
+(Brandes et al., 2008)

    * - Affiliation vector
-     - Vector containing number of module to which each node belongs
+     - Vector containing the number of the module to which each node belongs.

-   * - .. figure:: imgs/modularity_score.png
+   * - .. figure:: imgs/MS.png

           Modularity score
      - A value between -0.5 and 1 that describes how well a network has been partitioned.
-See Brandes et al. (2008).
+(Lancichinetti & Fortunato, 2012)

-   * - .. figure:: imgs/within_module_deg_z_score.png
+   * - .. figure:: imgs/WMZ.png

           Within-module degree z-score
-     - Measure of how well-connected a node is to other nodes in the module.
-Guimerà & Nunes Amaral, 2005.
+     - Measure of how well-connected a node is to other nodes in the same module.
+Higher values indicate higher intramodular node degree.
+(Guimerà & Nunes Amaral, 2005)

 .. list-table:: **Global processing and nodal roles in the network**
    :widths: 25 50